Walking Weather in Phoenix, Arizona

 Winter

-Winter highs sit near 67°F with lows around 44°F. Shorter daylight means earlier walks.
+Winter highs sit near 67°F with lows around 44°F. Shorter daylight means walking a little earlier in the afternoon.

 Spring